PathwayCommons/guide/_workflows/pathway_enrichment_ii/process_data.md

 2. Define a null distribution that describes how RNA counts vary under circumstances where there is *no association between RNA counts and class*
 3. Calculate the probability (p-value) of observing a difference in RNA species counts between classes at least as extreme as the one observed *assuming the null hypothesis/distribution*

-In this case, we can provide a list (i.e. table) of RNA species ranked by a function of their p-value where row names are gene symbols and a single column indicates rank.
-High ranked genes... and conversely low ranked genes
+At this stage, we can generate a list (i.e. table) of RNA species [ranked](http://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#RNK:_Ranked_list_file_format_.28.2A.rnk.29){:target="_blank"} by a function of their p-value where row names are gene symbols and a single column indicates rank.
+The larger the magnitude of the positive or negative rank, the rarer such an observation would be under the assumption of no association between class and RNA count.

-**Table X. Sample Ranks**
+**Table 6.
+A ranked gene list**

 | gene | rank |
 |-----|:-----:|